Athletic pubalgia

-Athletic pubalgia, also called sports hernia, core injury, hockey hernia, hockey groin, Gilmore's groin, or groin disruption, is a medical condition of the pubic joint affecting athletes.
+Athletic pubalgia is a medical symptom describing pain in the pubic area, occurring with conditions such as sports hernia, inguinal disruption, pubic overload, PLAC injury, core injury, hockey hernia, hockey groin, or groin disruption, and nerve entrapment syndromes.
+These conditions occur most in professional athletes, in sports such as football, ice hockey and rugby.

-It is a syndrome characterized by chronic groin pain in athletes and a dilated superficial ring of the inguinal canal.
-Football and ice hockey players are affected most frequently.
-Both recreational and professional athletes may be affected.
+It is a symptom characterised by chronic groin pain in athletes and a dilated superficial ring of the inguinal canal.

 Presentation

 Symptoms include pain during sports movements, particularly hip extension, and twisting and turning.
 This pain usually radiates to the adductor muscle region and even the testicles, although it is often difficult for the patient to pinpoint the exact location.

 Following sporting activity the person with athletic pubalgia will be stiff and sore.
 The day after a match, getting out of bed or a car will be difficult.
 Any exertion that increases intra-abdominal pressure, such as coughing, sneezing, or sporting activity can cause pain.
 In the early stages, the person may be able to continue playing their sport, but the problem usually gets progressively worse.

 As pain in the groin and pelvis can be referred from a number of problems, including injuries to the lumbar spine, the hip joint, the sacro-iliac joint, the abdomen, and the genito-urinary system, diagnosis of athletic pubalgia requires skillful differentiation and pubic examination in certain cases where there is intense groin pain.